re-data/re-data/docs/docs/re_cloud/upload_command.md

 **re_cloud** library has one command for uploading all the reports: `re_cloud upload`

-You can upload 4 currently supported reports with this command.
-Here the list of how to do it: 😊
+You can upload different reports with this command.
+Here is the list of how to do it: 😊

-## commands
+## Currently supported

 ### dbt-docs